SpaCeFormer: Fast Proposal-Free Open-Vocabulary 3D Instance Segmentation: Appendix

 \subsection{Hyperparameter Ablations}

 In this section, we provide detailed ablation studies on hyperparameter choices that were explored during model development.
 While these experiments informed our final configuration, they represent implementation details rather than core conceptual contributions.
+Unless noted, all ablations train \SCT{}-512C for 25k iterations with Muon (lr $2\mathrm{e}{-3}$), local batch size 2 on 32 H100 GPUs, and evaluate zero-shot 3D instance segmentation on ScanNet200 validation.